 8.3.4 notify Skimlinks immediately if the Publisher:

 - ceases to be VAT registered, or

 - transfers its business, or part of its business.

 8.4 Skimlinks will ensure that each invoice is available for download in the Publisher Hub and, if the Publisher has provided an accounts payable email address in the Publisher Hub, Skimlinks will email a copy of the invoice to the Publisher.

 8.5 The Publisher acknowledges and agrees that it is solely responsible for ensuring that its bank account details and all other necessary payment information on the Publisher Hub (“Payment Details”) are correct and up to date at all times, and that Skimlinks is not required either to verify the Payment Details or to notify the Publisher if it discovers that the Payment Details are incorrect.

 8.6 If Skimlinks is unable to pay an invoice of the Publisher as a result of the Payment Details being out of date or otherwise incorrect, then the Publisher shall be entitled to notify Skimlinks of the correct Payment Details and request payment of such invoice during the period ending on the last day of the calendar year in which the invoice was issued or, if earlier, the last day of the six month-period following the date of the invoice (“Claim Period”).
 If the Publisher has not notified Skimlinks of the correct Payment Details and requested payment within the Claim Period then the Publisher hereby unconditionally and irrevocably waives its right to payment of the relevant invoice.

-9.1 A Merchant may require Skimlinks (either directly or via an Affiliate Network) to reverse the Total Revenue paid in respect of a Sale (a “Chargeback”) in certain circumstances, including (but not limited) to the following:
+9.1 A Merchant may require Skimlinks (either directly, via an Affiliate Network or Monetisation Partner) to reverse the Total Revenue paid in respect of a Sale (a “Chargeback”) in certain circumstances, including (but not limited) to the following: